BC-SECURITY/IronSharpPack/README.md

 IronSharpPack is a repo of popular C# projects that have been emmbeded into IronPython scripts that execute an AMSI bypass then reflective load the C# project.
 IronPython and the DLR has very little if any instrumentation that makes it an effective language for execution of these assemblies.
 It was inspired by S3cur3Th1sSh1t's popular <a href="https://github.com/S3cur3Th1sSh1t/PowerSharpPack"> PowerSharpPack</a> project.
 The C# assemblies were pulled from Flangvik's <a href="https://github.com/Flangvik/SharpCollection">Sharp Collection</a>.<br><br>

 The project also includes IronEmbed which is a script that will automatically compress and embed .NET assemblies into the script wrapper.
 Any .NET assmebly can be used as long as it has a Main or MainString function.
 MainString must be a public function but public or private Main functions are supported.

+## Prerequisites

+You must run the scritps with an embedded C# assembly (i.e anything in one of the NetFramework folders) with the IronPython 3.4 interpreter but IronEmbed can be run with regular python on any OS.
+If you are looking for the IronPython installer it can be found <a href="https://github.com/IronLanguages/ironpython3/releases/tag/v3.4.1">here</a>

 ## Usage
-After cloning down the repo all files in the Framework folders are ready to be used with IronPython.
-They are executed with IronPython and arguments are passed as if running the assembly normally
+After cloning down the repo all files in the NetFramework folders are ready to be used with IronPython.
+They are executed with IronPython 3.4 and arguments are passed as if running the assembly normally

 Example:<br>
 	`ipy .\IronSeatbelt.py Antivirus`